 Did you know in most states it is legal for riders 21 and older to ride a motorcycle WITHOUT a helmet?
-Only 19 states, including New Jersey and New York, require ALL riders to wear a helmet.
+And in three states (Illinois, Iowa, and New Hampshire), no riders are required to wear a helmet?
+According to the Governors Highway Safety Association, only 18 states, including New Jersey and New York, require ALL riders to wear a helmet.
 But cross the border into Pennsylvania and riders over 21 are not required to wear any type of helmet, exponentially increasing their chances of traumatic brain injury, disability, and death.

-With nearly 5,000 motorcycle deaths occurring nationwide in 2017¹, it may come as a shock that more states have not adopted protective laws.
+With the Insurance Information Institute (III) reporting that about 5,000 motorcycle deaths occur nationwide each year, it may come as a shock that more states have not adopted more protective laws.
 Driving defensively does not guarantee that a motorcyclist will be safe from injury.
-In fact, according to the National Highway Traffic Safety Administration (NHTSA), in 2016, motorcyclists were 28 times more likely than passenger car occupants to die in a crash.
+In fact, motorcyclists are 29 times more likely than passenger car occupants to die in a crash, according to the III.
 Factors like congested streets, distracted drivers, and debris on roadways become especially dangerous to motorcycles.
 No level of experience guarantees that a crash can be avoided.
 The best way for motorcycle riders to protect themselves should an accident occur is by wearing the appropriate safety equipment, which includes a properly-fitting helmet regardless of mandated state laws.